-AGPAL Surveyors assess general practices against the Royal Australian College of General Practitioners (RACGP) Standards for general practice 5th edition (the Standards), and are instrumental in improving the quality and safety of primary healthcare throughout Australia.
+AGPAL Surveyors assess general practices against the Royal Australian College of General Practitioners (RACGP) Standards for general practices (5th edition), and are instrumental in improving the quality and safety of primary healthcare throughout Australia.
 AGPAL Surveyors work directly with our clients and are the ‘face of the company’.

 AGPAL’s GP Surveyors and Co-Surveyors work together.
 They form a Surveyor Team of two professionals who carry out assessments of general practices against the Standards.